 Related Post: Fighting for Rest Through Faith

-Because I am a storyteller, one way that I remain in the now is to quietly narrate the present to myself, interspersed with Scriptural truths, whenever I feel my worries getting out of control.
+Because I am a storyteller, I remain in the now to quietly narrate the present to myself, interspersed with Scriptural truths, whenever I feel my worries getting out of control.
 I pay close attention to my surroundings, I notice the details with my senses, and I think something like this: God, right now I am looking at what is around me and in front of me, and I am describing it to you.
-I’m not thinking of tomorrow, or of the day after that.
+I’m not thinking of tomorrow or of the day after that.
 Right now, you love me, and you are present with me.
 Right now, I am going to focus on what you have given me to do, and you will give me everything I require to do it.

 3. Pay attention to your thoughts.

 In 2 Corinthians 10:5, Paul writes that “we demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.”

 Our thinking controls us.
 Scientists have found that the more we use certain neural pathways, the more our brain becomes accustomed to them.
 So, if you tend to give in to anxiety and fear in times of conflict or stress, and you do this frequently and consistently, you’re training your brain to default to anxiety and fear-based response in times of conflict or stress!